-A POLST supplements your senior’s living will
+A POLST supplements a living will

-That way their preferences can still be carried out even if they’re no longer able to speak for themselves.
-A living will like the Five Wishes helps with this.
+That way their preferences can still be carried out even if they’re not able to speak for themselves.
+A living will like the Five Wishes form helps with this.

 What is a POLST?

-It’s a medical form that’s legally recognized in many U.S. states and spells out end-of-life treatments that someone does or doesn’t want.
+It’s a medical form that’s legally recognized in many U.S. states and specifically spells out the end-of-life treatments that someone does or doesn’t want.

 It’s a simple one-page document that’s usually printed on bright pink paper so it’s easy for EMTs and medical staff to recognize.

-Who uses a POLST?
+Who typically would want a POLST?